 The ribosomes should be comparatively small when compared to the other organelles of the cell.
 For this reason, you may simply want to use small globs of paint to represent the ribosomes or other small objects such as pushpins.

 Vesicles are small spheres that transport materials around the cell, and they’re responsible for moving substances between organelles.
-Vesicles can come in a variety of sizes and shapes, and there are even specialized vesicles called lysosomes which breaks down used up proteins and lipids, freeing up their constituent parts so that they may be recycled.
-Lysosomes also break down potentially dangerous macromolecules which find their way into the cell.
+Vesicles can come in a variety of sizes and shapes, and there are even specialized vesicles called lysosomes that breaks down used up proteins and lipids, freeing up their constituent parts so that they may be recycled.
+Lysosomes also break down potentially dangerous macromolecules that find their way into the cell.

 The vesicles of the cell should also be rather small compared to the nucleus and endoplasmic reticulum.
 Small objects such as beads or buttons can be used to represent the vesicles.